Miralax For Kids: Safety Concerns, Dosage And Side Effects

 • Miralax is a stool softener that prevents constipation and helps in smooth bowel movement.

-• While FDA does not approve the use of Miralax for children, pediatricians may prescribe it for your child after weighing risks and benefits.
+• While the FDA does not approve the use of Miralax for children, pediatricians may prescribe it for your child after weighing risks and benefits.

 • Miralax may have side effects such as abdominal troubles, including frequent bowel movements, bloating, cramping, and gas.